 • Space compression — single-child edges get merged

-• Natural hierarchy — prefix relationships are built in
+• Built-in hierarchy — prefix relationships are just there

 IP Routing: Where It All Started